 Eight rules to follow when making your meal preps

-The number one thing that you need to be careful of is food poisoning.
+When you don’t have a fridge for your meal prep, the number one thing that you need to be careful of is food safety.

 Preparing and storing are super important.
 Keep to these rules to stay safe.